 Lentils are an excellent source of dietary fiber providing 44 percent daily value per serving.
-They are also rich in thiamin (B1), and folate (B9), providing 40 percent daily value per serving.
+They are also rich in thiamin (B1), and folate (B9), providing 48 percent daily value per serving.
 Lentils have an excellent amino acid profile that is comparable to that of soybeans.
-They are also a source of good complex carbohydrate, and essential fatty acids (EFAs) when cooked, according to the USDA Nutrient Database.
-They are a good source of calcium, iron, panatothenic acid, phosphorus, magnesium, zinc, and copper.
+They are also a source of complex carbohydrate, and essential fatty acids (EFAs) when cooked, according to the USDA Nutrient Database.

 Studies show beans contain a wealth of antioxidants similar to those in fruits and berries.
 "Beans are really loaded with antioxidant compounds," said Clifford Beninger, Ph.D., an environmental biologist and former researcher for the USDA's Bean Research Unit.
 "We didn't know how potent they were until now.
 In general darker colored seed coats were associated with higher levels of flavonoids, and therefore higher antioxidant activity."
 Researchers tested the antioxidant activity of flavonoids found in 12 common varieties of dry beans.
 They found one class of compounds in particular, anthocyanins, were the most active antioxidants in beans.
 These findings add antioxidant activity to a growing list of healthy compounds found in beans and legumes.
 The study was published in the Journal of Agricultural and Food Chemistry.